Constantine IV: Later reign

 With the temporary passing of the Arab threat, Constantine turned his attention to the Church, which was torn between Monothelitism and Orthodoxy.
 In November 680 Constantine convened the Sixth Ecumenical Council (also known as the Third Council of Constantinople).
 Constantine presided in person during the formal aspects of the proceedings (the first eleven sittings and then the eighteenth), surrounded by his court officials, but he took no active role in the theological discussions.
 The Council reaffirmed the Orthodox doctrines of the Council of Chalcedon in 451.
 This solved the controversy over monothelitism; conveniently for the Empire, most monothelites were now under the control of the Umayyad Caliphate.
 The council closed in September 681.

 Due to the ongoing conflicts with the Arabs during the 670s, Constantine had been forced to conclude treaties in the west with the Lombards, who had captured Brindisi and Taranto.
 Also in 680, the Bulgars under Khan Asparukh crossed the Danube into nominally Imperial territory and began to subjugate the local communities and Slavic tribes.
 In 680, Constantine IV led a combined land and sea operation against the invaders and besieged their fortified camp in Dobruja.
 Suffering from bad health, the Emperor had to leave the army, which panicked and was defeated by the Bulgars.
 In 681, Constantine was forced to acknowledge the Bulgar state in Moesia and to pay tribute/protection money to avoid further inroads into Byzantine Thrace.
 Consequently, Constantine created the Theme of Thrace.

 His brothers Heraclius and Tiberius had been crowned with him as augusti during the reign of their father, and this was confirmed by the demand of the populace, but in late 681 Constantine had them mutilated by slitting their noses so they would be considered ineligible to rule.
 Some argue that he then associated Justinian II to the throne, but all contemporary evidence indicates that he became emperor only after Constantine's death on 10 July 685.

+Constantine IV died of dysentery on 10 July 685.